James has season-high 47 on 38th birthday, Lakers beat Hawks

 AP Sports Writer

+“At 18 years old, I knew how to play the game,” he said.
+“I knew I belonged in the NBA, but I didn’t know what I could become at 18.
+But I knew if I continued to put in the work and I continued to reach into the game then I could be one of the greatest players to ever play this game.”

 James, a four-time NBA MVP and an 18-time All-Star, finished with 10 rebounds and nine assists.
 He had 16 points in the second quarter, 13 in the third and 16 in the fourth.
-James began the game ranked ninth in scoring with a 27.8 average.
+James began the game ninth in the league with 27.8 points per game.

 The Lakers had lost nine of their last 13 but led 120-113 on James’ three-point play with 2:18 to go.
 Much of the crowd came to its feet roaring as he drew John Collins’ sixth foul and fell down as he hit a baseline layup.
 He hit the free throw and came back on the next possession with a reverse layup on the baseline that drew the crowd to its feet again.

-Los Angeles led 126-119 on Thomas Bryant’s layup with 55 seconds to go and was never threatened again.
-James ended it with a pair of free throws to make it 130-121 with the crowd chanting, “MVP!
+James added two free throws to make it 130-121 with the crowd chanting, “MVP!
 MVP!”

+“Atlanta has always been kind and welcoming to myself and my teammates no matter what uniform I’ve been in,” James said.
+“They’ve always respected the game.”

 Down by 15 in the second quarter, Los Angeles took an 82-81 lead late in the third on James’ fast-break lay-in.
 The Lakers were in the midst of a 17-4 run that ended with James’ three-point play and an 87-83 lead.

-Young’s three-point play late in the opening period gave the Hawks their first double-digit lead at 26-16.
-Young had 13 points in the first but he landed awkwardly while hitting a layup in traffic at the first-quarter buzzer, appearing to bump knees with another player.
-He returned at the 4:42 mark of the second and had 17 points at the half.

-Los Angeles, which had 39 points in the second quarter, trailed by 15 in the period but entered intermission down 67-62.
+“He was just locked in,” Westbrook said.
+“He’s capable of doing things at an elite level for a long time as well all know.
+It’s just good to witness it.”

-James left the court after a TV interview and signed his jersey for rapper 2 Chainz before leaving the court to another standing ovation.
+James did a TV interview and signed his jersey for rapper 2 Chainz before leaving the court to another standing ovation.

+“For me it’s all about preparing the mind, putting in the work every single day,” said James, a four-time NBA champion.
+“Seeing how great I can be on a day-to-day basis and then obviously throughout all these seasons, there’s so many narratives and rollercoasters that you have to navigate through.

+“The frustrations, the good times, the bad times, so I just try to stay as even keel and as sharp as I can be throughout the course of a full season.”

 TIP-INS